isomerpages/govtech-lpa-acp/pages/Roadshow and Mobile Clinic @ Heartbeat@ Bedok.md

 					<tr> <td scope="row"> 11.30am to 12.30pm</td>
 							<td><strong>Celebrity Appearance by Artiste Rahimah Rahim and Mediacorp Personality &nbsp;A B Shaik</strong>
 <br><br> - Sing along with Rahimah&nbsp;
-<br>- Quiz Time: “How Well Do You Know about LPA and ACP” &nbsp;

-Stand a chance to win prizes!
+<br>- Quiz Time: “How Well Do You Know about LPA and ACP?” &nbsp;Stand a chance to win prizes!
                 </td>
             </tr>
 					<tr> <td scope="row"> 2.00pm to 3.30pm</td>